 The third match of the day was set to be a ‘belter,’ as the Americans, World Polo League, came up against a side led by one of Kitzbühel’s own, Intocast, with Matthias Normann at the helm.

 With a 1½ goal handicap advantage, Intocast started strong, but American number one Nic Roldan and the mighty young Argentine Juan Bautista Peluso ensured they didn’t hold onto that lead for too long.

-The final day of play will kick off with the first match, The Kitzbühel Cup for seventh and eighth place at 10.30 am tomorrow morning.
-The highlight of the day, The Bendura Bank Trophy, will take place at 2.15 pm and will see both new teams for 2020, World Polo League and GP Mobility battle for the trophy and the 2020 honours.
+The final day of play will kick off with the first match, The Kitzbühel Cup, for seventh and eighth place at 10.30 am tomorrow morning.
+The highlight of the day, The Bendura Bank Trophy, will take place at 2.15 pm and will see both new teams for the 2020 World Polo League and GP Mobility battle for the trophy and the 2020 honours.
 But who will be crowned champions?